Chapter 5: Create Your Value Hypothesis

 Here's a quick way to know if you've found your Blue Ocean:

-Imagine a table comparing your product to the market leader.
+Imagine a table comparing your product to the market leader across 8-10 competitive factors.
 If your column looks like their column with slightly higher numbers, you're in Red Ocean territory.
+You're competing on the same dimensions—just trying to be incrementally better at each one.

 What You Walk Away With